Post hoc ergo propter hoc

 Another example would be to say I have a magic wand that causes things to fall to the ground when you let go of them.
 I’m holding the wand, you let go of something, it falls to the ground.
 So I posit, “If the object falls to the ground, then my wand works.”
 Knowing that the object falls to the ground doesn’t really tell you anything about whether my magic wand had anything to do with it.
 The stated purpose of the wand was achieved, but it had nothing to do with the wand.

-The point being that in this reverse-causation form we have to account for all possible causes in the antecedent (the "if" part) in order to arrive at the consequent--an impossible task given the number of things that are unknowable regarding airplane security.
+The point being that in this reverse-causation form we have to account for all possible causes in the antecedent (the “if” part) in order to arrive at the consequent–an impossible task given the number of things that are unknowable regarding airplane security.

 There may be no successful attacks on U.S. airplanes for many reasons and we would need to account for all of them before declaring the TSA effective.
 A silly one is simply that there might be no U.S. airplanes (in which case there could be no attacks against them, successful or otherwise, regardless of the TSA’s efficacy).